ant-media/ant-media-documentation/docs/guides/advanced-usage/introduction-plugin-structure.md

+---
-# Introduction to plug-in structure
+title: Introduction to plug-in structure
+sidebar_position: 10
+---

 Ant Media plug-in architecture allows developers to customize the video feed while keeping the server source codes untouched.
 Plug-in structure have various scenarios to address the needs of the developers, for example MCU usage is developed as a plug-in by the Ant Media dev team for emphasizing the wide-range use cases for plug-in architecture.